How to Refurbish An Old Rocking Chair & Family Heirloom

 Here is how to refurbish an old rocking chair and family heirloom.

-The Supplies
+Supplies

 Step 1: Remove the Old Upholstery

-The chair was covered in red vinyl which we removed after taking out the decorative upholstery tacks around the seat of the chair.
+The chair was covered in red vinyl which we removed by taking out the decorative upholstery tacks around the seat of the chair.
 Then we flipped the chair over and removed the nails and staples underneath.

-On the seat was a layer of cotton batting and straw over metal springs.
+On the seat, the cotton batting and straw were covering metal springs.
 Since the springs were in good shape, we decided to leave them.
 It will help give the chair structure and we won’t have to spend time planking the bottom of the chair.

 Step 2: Sand Off the Old Varnish